 The good thing is you can drive just past Mt.
 Rushmore into Keystone to Grapes and Grinds for perfect internet access in a really cute environment while sipping a coffee beverage by day or glass of wine at night.
 As a guest at this KOA, you’re able to take advantage of the Holy Terror Mini Golf (behind the coffee shop) and the National Presidential Wax Museum free of charge.
 These three entities fall under the same ownership as the Mt.
 Rushmore KOA, making it a great deal for those of us who stay there!

-We were really surprised how much we enjoyed this museum!
+We were really surprised at how much we enjoyed this museum!
 Each of us had our own personal audio device that we could listen at our own pace as we walked through.
-We all learned a lot and highly recommend stopping in to this unique museum!
+We all learned a lot and highly recommend stopping into this unique museum!

 On our 3rd visit to the park, we had a lot of fun worshipping with a group of college girls that are involved in A Christian Ministry in the National Parks.
 They come for the summer to work at the monument and hold Sunday worship services for guests.
 Very cool!

 Mike Bauman, Mt.
-Rushmore KOA’s General Manager since December, works extremely hard to see that everyone is having a good time in the park.
+Rushmore KOA’s General Manager, works extremely hard to see that everyone is having a good time in the park.
 We always saw him around in many different capacities and he consistently had a smile and friendly greeting.
 We even caught him driving the tractor late one night for our ghost tour around the park.
-Hats off to him and his hard working staff as they strive to help make special memories for all families who come to stay!
+Hats off to him and his hard-working staff as they strive to help make special memories for all families who come to stay!
 Thanks for the fun!